knightzone111/TQDataLoader/README.md

 # TQDataLoader
-TQ DataLoader API Wrapper
+TQ DataLoader API Wrapper.
+Built on tqsdk.
 https://github.com/shinnytech/tqsdk-python

 ## Usage
-Use `download_data` function to create tasks and downloading data using `tqapi`.
+Use `download_data` function to create tasks and downloading data.
-Then obtain data in pandas dataframe format using `read_data` function.
+Obtain data in pandas dataframe format using `read_data` function.
 symbol has format "{0}.{1}{2}{3}".format(exchange, root, yy, mm), like "SHFE.rb2010".
 start_date, end_date are generally in string format "yyyy-mm-dd", though can be in other date format as  well.
 The freq is one of the following: "tick", "s", "min", "5min", "h", "D"